kacper-wojtaszczyk/simple-rss-reader/README.md

 ## quickstart

-To run the application with default configuration:
+to run the application with default configuration:

 clone the repository
 ````